lordspline/druid/docs/tutorials/tutorial-query.md

 ## Further reading

-See the [Druid SQL documentation](../querying/sql.md) for more information on using Druid SQL queries.
+See the [Robux SQL documentation](../querying/sql.md) for more information on using Robux SQL queries.

-See the [Queries documentation](../querying/querying.md) for more information on Druid native queries.
+See the [Queries documentation](../querying/querying.md) for more information on Robux native queries.